lucrnz/site/content/blog/home-online.md

 ## Migrating e-mail

 I have been a user of ProtonMail, due to privacy concerns with other providers I just went with that option.

 It was fine, but I was using their domain name, which is really trusted.

-Now, I am paying Google to take care of it, using the lowest tier (that is $6 at the time of writing).
+~~Now, I am paying Google to take care of it, using the lowest tier (that is $6 at the time of writing).~~

+> Update (2022 11 14): After reviewing the Google Workspace plan, I never actually payed, I started with a trial plan.
+Apparently the price is per user, as you now I am plural, I need addresses for my alters so I decided to upgrade to Proton Mail Plus plan.
+Now I can use Migrating the e-mail was easy as just updating registers in the domain names.

-Why go for the big G?
+~~Why go for the big G?
 I am really scared of being flagged as spam.
 As I know, there are multiple providers that keep their reputation, and you probably should give it a try!
 But I wanted to be fully safe this time.

-Is someone spying on us over e-mail?
-Well, we should use GPG or do business in another place. (**cough Matrix ?**)
+~~Is someone spying on us over e-mail?
+Well, we should use GPG or do business in another place. (**cough Matrix ?**)~~

 The technical setup was a breeze, I realized my VPS provider (that is Contabo) has a really bad domain DNS panel, so I had to migrate nameservers to my current registrar (that is GoDaddy).